Tuesday, March 9, 2021

 The Towrah makes it clear that we are commanded to celebrate each of these feasts distinctly on the 14th & on the 15th (Passover & Unleavened Bread) of the first month of the Hebrew year, which is called “Abib” (Exodus 12:2 & 13:4).

-Leviticus 23:9-16 says that the Feast of First-Fruits is to take place on the day after the WEEKLY SABBATH FOLLOWING PASSOVER.
+Leviticus 23:9-16 says that the Feast of First-Fruits is to take place on the day AFTER the WEEKLY SABBATH FOLLOWING PASSOVER.

 Some people think this means the HIGH SABBATH of Unleavened Bread.
 However, this is easily cleared up by knowing that the Hebrew word for the weekly Sabbath is “Shabbat” (#H7676 in the Strong’s Concordance).